andreychemist/andreychemist.github.io/pages/faq.md

 You can submit Form I-907, Request for Premium Processing Service, with the I-140 Petition under the EB-1A category.
 Since January 30, 2023, you can request the premium processing under the EB2-NIW category as well (at last, I have been waiting for this feature for 10 years).
 Please refer to [the USCIS website](https://www.uscis.gov/forms/all-forms/how-do-i-request-premium-processing) to find which categories are eligible for premium processing.

 First, make sure that you are filling [the most recent form](https://www.uscis.gov/sites/default/files/document/forms/i-907.pdf).
 An expiration date can be found in the top right corner on the first page.
 I prepared my form in 2012, it was similar but not the same.
-The fee has increased since that time and since Oct.
-2020 is $2,500 (and it may increase again in the future).
+The fee has increased since that time and since  2024 is $2,805 (and it may increase again in the future).
 It must be paid with a separate check.

 Second, most of fields in the form are obvious.
 In Part 1, item 8, I checked the box "I am the **petitioner** who is filing or has filed a petition eligible for Premium Processing Service", because I did everything without a lawyer.
 There is a subtle difference between the petitioner and the applicant (you can petition for someone else, but apply only for yourself).
 Since Form I-140 is called "Petition", I chose "the petitioner".